Boise Fence Contractors: 2026 Costs & Free Quotes

 Registration and licensing

 Idaho requires contractors to register with the Idaho Contractors Board for projects valued at $2,000 or more.
-Registered contractors receive a registration number that you can verify through the Idaho Bureau of Occupational Licenses.
-Boise may also require a city business license.
+Registered contractors receive a registration number that you can verify through the public lookup.
+Some Treasure Valley cities (Boise, Nampa) also require a city business license — your contractor should have both.

 Insurance

 Your contractor should carry general liability insurance and workers’ compensation coverage.
-Ask for certificates of insurance and confirm they are current.
+Request certificates of insurance and check that they are current and that the policy limits are reasonable (at least $1 million general liability is the Treasure Valley norm).
 Idaho requires registered contractors to maintain public liability insurance.
-This protects you if a worker is injured on your property or if the installation damages underground utilities.
+This protects you if a worker is injured on your property or if installation damages underground utilities or sprinkler lines.

 • Are you registered with the Idaho Contractors Board?
 What is your registration number?